 What if I have a disability or chronic illness?

 We welcome applications from disabled students and will do all that we can to accommodate you.
+You can find more information and resources on our Applying with a disability, SpLD or long-term health condition page.
 Please contact us well in advance of an application to discuss any supporting facilities that the College or University could provide.
 The University has a Disability Resource Centre offering specialist help, information and advice to people with a disability or chronic illness.

 Will I be offered accommodation?